mousepawmedia/pawlib/docs/source/core/flexarray.rst

     temps.push(45);
     temps.push(48);

-    //Insert the value "37" at index 1. temps.insert(37, 1);
+    // Insert the value "37" at index 1.
+    temps.insert(37, 1);
-    //Insert the value "35" at index 2. temps.insert(35, 2);
+    // Insert the value "35" at index 2.
+    temps.insert(35, 2);

     // The FlexArray is now [48, 35, 37, 45]